mlehotay/ier/IER/IER-FAQ.md

 ## **4. What makes up moment-to-moment experience?**

-Your experience consists of whatever is **globally involved** in holding the system together right now:
+At any moment, experience consists of whatever is **globally involved** in holding the system together:

 * perception
 * emotion
 * bodily sensation
 * motivation and urgency
 * thought and imagery
-* memory when it matters in the moment
+* memory *when it matters right now*

-What matters is not *where* a process occurs, but whether it contributes to **system-wide internal pressure that must be resolved as a whole**.
+What matters is not *where* a process occurs, but whether it contributes to **system-wide internal pressure that must be resolved as one system**.

-Processes that remain modular, automatic, or externally resolved stay outside experience.
+Processes that remain modular, automatic, or externally resolved remain non-experiential.

 ---

 ## **5. Are there things my brain does that I’m never aware of?**

 Yes.
-IER distinguishes three broad classes:
+IER distinguishes three broad categories:

 1. **Currently experiential**
    Actively shaping the unified field.

 2. **Potentially experiential**
-   Available to enter experience if needed.
+   Available to enter experience if global coordination requires it.

 3. **Never experiential**
-   Processes that remain isolated or offloaded.
+   Processes that remain isolated, offloaded, or purely local.

 Consciousness is not everything the brain does.
-It is what the brain **cannot avoid dealing with as one system**.
+It is what the brain **cannot avoid managing as a whole**.

 ---

 ## **6. Why does experience feel like something from the inside?**

-IER’s answer is intentionally deflationary:
+IER’s answer is deliberately simple:

 > **Because it is something happening from the inside.**

-When a system must manage its own internal pressures in a unified way, that internal management **just is what feeling is**.
+When a system must manage its own internal pressures in a unified, inescapable way, that internal management **just is what feeling is**.

 Pain, color, fear, pleasure, effort — these are not decorations added to processing.
 They are what intrinsic constraint feels like **when you are the system bearing it**.